bithatch/tnfs-java/README.md

  * Compatible with Graal Native Image.
  * TNFS authentication supported in client and server libraries and all tools.
  * Client and server are fully extendable.
+ * Includes an optional Java NIO file system library.
+Access TNFS resources with just a `Path`.
  * Unofficial protocol extensions for massively increasing authentication security, remote copy, checksums and mount listing.
  * Pick the tools you need, or download the full [SDK](sdk).
- * Great for use with low power computers, such as retro 8-bit and 16-bit machines, or \
-   more modern IOT devices.
+ * Use on your PC as a reference client or server implementation to develop TNFS applications for with low power computers, such as retro 8-bit and 16-bit machines.
+Or perhaps directly with Java capable modern IOT devices.
  * Libraries can be used with Java 17 or higher, the tools need at least Java 21.
 For building the entire project, Java 24 is currently recommended.

 *Available on Maven Central.
 See Installation section below.*